 There no “cheat days” or “cheat meals” on the keto diet.
 The main reason is that if you eat a meal too rich in carbohydrates, it will take you out of ketosis and then will be like you’re starting all over.
 Plus, if you do have a cheat meal, you may experience a return of keto flu symptoms that you already made a thing of the past.

 Ready to dive in to your new keto diet plan?
-Here are some examples of foods that are top choices for a ketogenic diet and for keeping blood sugar levels down.
+Here are some examples of keto diet foods that are top choices for keeping blood sugar levels down.
 You’ll definitely want to add many of the following to your next grocery list: